Akilan1999/remotegameplay/README.md

 The aim of this project is develop a WebRTC screenshare designed for streaming video games and accepting remote inputs.
 There will be ansible instructions which can be executed inside into any virtual environment.
-This will a plugin which complements the project [P2PRC](https://p2prc.akilan.io)
+This will be a plugin which complements the project [P2PRC](https://p2prc.akilan.io)

 ## Laplace
 Based on the fork: